Gavin Newsom visits Central Valley to discuss California’s plan for universal health care - NewsBreak

 RELATED LOCAL CHANNELS

-(KTLA) — For the first time in more than a year, California is out of the worst drought category as the state’s overall outlook shows major improvement since the start of the water year.
-As of Tuesday, when the U.S. Drought Monitor released its latest map, 0% of the Golden State was experiencing “exceptional” drought — […]
+For the first time in more than a year, all of California is out of the worst drought category as the state’s overall outlook shows major improvement since the start of the water year.
+As of Tuesday, when the U.S. Drought Monitor released its latest map, 0% of the Golden State was experiencing “exceptional” drought […]

 RELATED PEOPLE